lyq12345/CS223ProjectV2/README.md

     on data_item (key);
 ```

+## Run
+1. The project is built on `Maven`.
+Be sure to install the dependencies by clicking reload button in IDEA or run with: `mvn install` before running the project.
+2. Modify the `username` and `password` in `jdbc.conf` with your postgre settings.

-Create a `logs/` folder under the project root directory if not already there.
+3. Create a `logs/` folder under the project root directory if not already there.
+After running the program, the logs will be generated here.

-Then run：`Launch.class`
+4. Then run：`Launch.class`